temple-geography/census-gis/Introduction to American Community Survey with QGIS.md

 Magnitude data, like counts, can be represented using a so-called **proportional symbol map**, where a symbol such as a circle is sized relative to the underlying data values.
 (Sometimes, usually by non-geographers, this is referred to as a bubble map or bubble chart.)
 For data that adds up to a total, we may display the result using a pie chart.
 The pie chart size is controlled by total population, and the pie chart itself shows the components of the total.
 For example, for housing, you could display a pie chart with wedges showing renter-occupied, owner-occupied, and vacant housing.
 We will display a pie chart showing wedges based on the count of population of a given race.
 (For the present exercise, we will ignore the categories "Some other race" and "Two or more races".)

 To add the pie charts, open the Layer Properties dialog and click the Diagrams tab in the left-hand pane.
-Then check the box "Show diagrams for this layer" at the top of the dialog.
-The Diagram type should default to Pie chart, but if it doesn't select it from the dropdown.
+The default setting is "No diagrams", and all the controls will be disabled (grayed out).
+Set the dropdown to "Pie chart".
+Now the controls are enabled, and you can set the parameters for the pie chart you want to create.

-There are five settings groupings: Attributes, Appearance, Size, Placement, and Options.
+There are five settings groupings: Attributes, Appearance, Size, Placement, Options, and Legend.
 We will make changes in three of them:

 -   Attributes: Look in the codebook to determine which fields represent which attributes.
 Select the fields for the following categories, and click the green plus sign so that they appear in the Assigned attributes pane:
     -   Not Hispanic or Latino: White alone